xmppjs/xmpp.js/packages/client/README.md

 ### Event `offline`

-Emitted when the connection is closed an no further attempt to reconnect will happen, usually after [xmpp.stop()](#xmpp.stop).
+Emitted when the connection is closed an no further attempt to reconnect will happen, after calling [xmpp.stop()](#xmpp.stop).

 ```js
 xmpp.on('offline', () => {